limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 ### OIT Unified Intake (VIPR)
 Task                                                          | Status   | Comments (only if yellow or red)
 ------------                                                  | -------- | -------------
-VIPR ID created                                          |  Red    | Did not go through VIPR; what info need to be in VIPR?
+VIPR ID created                                          |      | Can we confirm this is in VIPR system? check with Sue; Uses VIP process; Don't use the VIPR system
 VIPR workbook (tab for cloud) 100% completed              |  N/A    | Ken/Intake has not deployed this yet
-EPMO IA analysis completed                               |      | Rushika's team ECSO wave migration designated                        | Complete     | Wave 2 EPMO PM assigned                                      | Complete     | Jonathan Confirmed adequate funding and resources in place for migration based on ROM     | Complete     | Funded at the portfolio level
+EPMO IA analysis completed                               |      | Rushika's team just starting this ECSO wave migration designated                        | Yellow    |unsure of wave designation; wasn't in place yet EPMO PM assigned                                      | Complete     | Jonathan Confirmed adequate funding and resources in place for migration based on ROM     | Complete     | Funded at the portfolio level
 Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)       | Complete     | CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)              |      | in progress Approved architecture by ITOPs                          |      | Intake checklist 100% completed                          |      |  Checklist in development by CAS
-COMPLETED ALL OIT Intake Tasks                           |    | No VIPR ID; not in VIPR (all cloud projects supposed to be tracked in VIPR)
+COMPLETED ALL OIT Intake Tasks                           |Green    | No VIPR ID; not in VIPR (all cloud projects supposed to be tracked in VIPR)

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)
 ------------                                      | --------- | -------------
-ISSO assigned                                     |          | Joe Fourcade ECSO ISSO; no project level ISSO Application workload and compute / network requirements documented              |       |
+ISSO assigned                                     |          | Joe Fourcade and Lee Zierbel ECSO ISSO; Leigh Taylor ISSO Application workload and compute / network requirements documented       | Complete  |
 ITOPs (Chris) validates workload compute / network requirements                 |       |
 Confirmed RACI and roles (per the CONOPS)                 |       |
 CSP selection criteria (analysis for AWS versus Azure)                 | Complete      | MAG